VenaReality/vena-reality-modeling-skill/README.md

 The current Skill represents the foundation layer.

 ---
+## Theory Modules

+Vena Reality Modeling includes several conceptual modules.

+### Architecture Theory

+Architecture is not limited to software systems.
+It is the design of structures, boundaries, relationships, rules, and evolution mechanisms in complex systems.

+See:
+docs/architecture-theory.md

 # Related Work

 Vena Reality Methodology is also the foundation of broader enterprise decision intelligence systems.